Holden Monaro 427C: Concept

 The aero kit (front and rear wings) on the Monaro was based on the similar aero package used on the Holden VX Commodore that ran in V8 Supercars (the Monaro road car was a 2-door coupé version of the VX Commodore), though the rear wing was larger than a V8 Supercar's and to conform to GT regulations had to be lower in height than the cars roof line.
 GRM and Holden Motorsport also used a lot of their V8 Supercar components on the Monaro to make it a stronger race car.
 The car ran on 18 x 11 inch wheels at the front and 18 x 13 inch wheels at the rear while the wheels were supplied by OZ Wheels.
 The cars were also fitted with a 6-speed sequential gearbox made by Melbourne-based racing gearbox supplier Peter Holinger.

 The Nations Cup Monaro was controversial thanks to its 7.0 litre V8 as the road going Monaro was only equipped with the smaller, 5.7 litre Gen III (LS1) V8.
 Many of the categories fans and a number of the other competitors felt that the car should have been using the 5.7L engine, as all other cars in the GT based Nations Cup Championship were required to use production based engines of the same capacity as their road going versions.
 However, Procar (founded and funded by long time Dick Johnson Racing's multi-millionaire sponsor Ross Palmer of Palmer Tube Mills fame) wanted a local manufacturer competing for wins in the championship's top category and gave Holden special permission to use the 7.0 litre engine in the Monaro in order to better compete with higher powered 6.0 litre, V12 Lamborghini and the 8.0 litre, V10 Viper.
-Having the 7 litre engines without there also being a road car equivalent saw a misconception almost from the cars beginning that the Monaro's were actually running the full Le Mans C5-R race engines which were claimed give them an unfair advantage.
-Unfortunately a large part of the fans confusion was because Nations Cup and Bathurst 24 Hour TV broadcaster Channel 7 promoted the Monaro's as having a "Corvette based engine", but it was never explained by either Ch.7 or Holden that the engines were actually upgraded versions from the Z06 road car and not the same 7 litre motors used in the Corvette race cars.
+Having the 7 litre engines without there also being a road car equivalent saw a misconception almost from the cars beginning that the Monaros were actually running the full Le Mans C5-R race engines which were claimed to give them an unfair advantage.
+Unfortunately, a large part of the fans' confusion was because Nations Cup and Bathurst 24 Hour TV broadcaster Channel 7 promoted the Monaros as having a "Corvette based engine", but it was never explained by either Channel 7 or Holden that the engines were actually upgraded versions from the Z06 road car and not the same 7 litre motors used in the Corvette race cars.